louischu323/DSA_Final_Project/README.md

 ### Message Bar

-A message bar is shown in the bottom row and initially tells you how to save, search, and quit.
-As you use the program, it may display other information.
+A message bar is shown in the bottom row and initially gives you some instructions to this program.
+As you use the program, it may display other information when needed.

 ### Editing Text

-You can edit text normally by type characters, insert new lines, backspacing across lines, splitting lines of text, etc.
+You can edit text normally by type characters, insert new lines, backspacing across lines, or splitting lines, etc.

 ### Navigating